makkus/freckles/README.rst

    tasks:
      - file:
         path: ~/.backups/zile
         state: directory
      - mongrelion.docker:
         meta:
          become: yes

-I'll not explain how this works in detail here (instead, check out: XXX), but you can use all the ansible modules that are listed here: http://docs.ansible.com/ansible/latest/list_of_all_modules.html as well as all roles on `ansible galaxy <https://galaxy.ansible.com>`_.
+I'll not explain how this works in detail here (instead, check out: XXX), but basically *frecklecute* allows you to use all the ansible modules that are listed here: http://docs.ansible.com/ansible/latest/list_of_all_modules.html as well as all roles on `ansible galaxy <https://galaxy.ansible.com>`_.

 Right.
 Let's save the above yaml block into a file called ``housekeeping.yml``.
 And let *frecklecute* do its thing: